Theta-graph and diffeomorphisms of some 4-manifolds

-which is a part of the five term exact sequence for group homology.
-Since $H$ is the image from a finitely generated abelian group, and $H_1(G;\Z)$ has at least countable infinite rank, the result follows.
+which is a part of the five term exact sequence for group homology (e.g., \cite[Corollary~VI.8.2]{HS}).
+Since $H$ is the image from a finitely generated abelian group (of finite rank), and $H_1(G;\Z)$ has countable infinite rank by assumption, the result follows.

-The assertion 2 follows immediately from the long exact sequence for homotopy groups of fibration, and that the homotopy groups of the fiber is finitely generated abelian groups. \end{proof}
+The assertion 2 follows immediately from the long exact sequence for homotopy groups of fibration, and that the homotopy groups of the fiber is finitely generated abelian groups by Proposition~\ref{prop:pi-F-M}. \end{proof}